How do I submit my CAMP PINEAPPLE application?

 What is the staff to camper ratio?

-Camp counselors are assigned to groups of 10.
-Camp counselors are supported by the Director, Asst.
-Director and university staff members.
-Average Counselor to Camper is 1:10 with additional staff members on site.
+Camp counselors are assigned to groups of 8 or 9.
+Camp counselors are supported by the Director, Assistant Director and university staff members.
+Average Counselor to Camper ratio is 1:9 with additional staff members on site.

 Who are the Camp Counselors?